sevco.io

 Device Live Inventory Page

-Once we apply the query, the device list will only display Devices belonging to the User that do not have Malware Bytes installed.
-Fortunately for Roman, there appears to only be one!!
+Once we apply the query, the device list will only display Devices that have an associated user and also do not have Microsoft Office Suite installation identified by Automox.

 Image of Query Search Results